Kappo Kisaku 割烹喜作

-Kisaku is a small kappo restaurant in Azabujūban.
-The chef-owner Yoshiaki Mori was trained at some of the country’s best restaurants, such as Roan Kikunoi in Kyoto and Nihonbashi Yukari in Tokyo.
-Later he opened his own restaurant in 2010 and soon be awarded one Michelin star.
+Kappo Kisaku is a small Japanese restaurant in Azabu-jūban.
+Chef-owner Yoshiaki Mori was trained at some of the finest restaurants, such as Roan Kikunoi in Kyoto and Nihonbashi Yukari in Tokyo.
+He opened his own restaurant in 2010 and soon be awarded one Michelin star.

 Visited: Sep.29.2015 (Dinner)